-When you do, you will find that you are recording patterns, you are recording things you’re drawn to, you are recording your thoughts or things that provoke you, you’re photographing more and you are documenting your conversations with the Creator.
+When you do, you will find that you are recording patterns, you are recording things you’re drawn to, strings you see and tangleations.
+You are recording your thoughts or things that provoke you, you’re photographing things more and you are documenting your conversations with the Creator.

 Having said that, you can’t be an Explorer if you don’t move.
 You’ve got to get out there!
 One of the biggest blocks to creativity is being in a rut, doing the same thing, day in, day out.
 You’ve got to shake things up, change routines and get out there.
 This might mean going for a walk a few times each week, joining a new Facebook group online, or even better, joining a new group in your local community.

-OK, so now that you’re out there, you’re seeing the world through the eyes of an Explorer and you’re documenting and collecting creative ideas in your notebook or on your phone, it’s time to begin storing them for future use.
+OK, so now that you’re out there, you’re seeing the world through the eyes of an Explorer and you’re documenting and collecting creative ideas in your notebook or on your phone, it’s time to begin learning how to collect and store your creative ideas for future use.
 The tool I love for doing this, is called MindMeister.

 MindMeister is a mind mapping tool, so basically it’s a tool for brainstorming ideas.
 You begin by creating a mind map, so in the example below, my Mind Map is called Content Ideas for Chrissie Murphy Designs.
 From here, I brainstorm ideas for content.
 So I came up with Artist Interviews, Unclassified, Book Reviews, Tutorials and Product Reviews.
 Then I began adding the creative ideas I have been collecting and documenting to whichever area I think it fits best.
 All I’m doing is dropping my creative ideas into a category and I’m storing them for future use.